SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Analyze.md

 ```

 ### Path to gem5 Home
 Specify the path to the gem5 home directory.
+By default, the gem5 home directory is not specified.
 #### Usage example:
 ```shell
 # Set gem5 home directory
 python3 cha.py analyze --gem5-home "path/to/gem5_home"
 ```
 ### Path to gem5 Binary
 Specify the path to the gem5 binary.
+By default, the gem5 binary path is not specified.
 #### Usage example:
 ```shell
 # Set gem5 binary path
 python3 cha.py analyze --gem5-bin "path/to/gem5_bin"
 ```
 ### Target ISA
 Specify the type of architecture being simulated.
+By default, the target ISA is not specified.
 #### Usage example:
 ```shell
 # Set target ISA
 python3 cha.py analyze --target-isa "x86"
 ```
 ### Path to simulation script
 Specify the path to the simulation script.
+By default, the simulation script path is root directory `./`.
 #### Usage example:
 ```shell
 # Set simulation script path